- This topic has 2 replies, 2 voices, and was last updated 2 years ago by Guenther.

 Great circuit you got here !

-- This reply was modified 7 months ago by mwpeters75.
+- This reply was modified 2 years ago by Michael.
 Reason: Changed font and size styling for easier reading

 a couple of years ago I purchased a “150-in-1” set in a wooden case on a fleamarket.
 The “IC” was a thinfilm module, the contacts were spirals (corroded, with a grey dust on it) which had to be connected with lots of wires… criss-cross, rather terrible.
 So I sold it again…